Why being bored is good for your brain

 The benefits of boredom

 Boredom is a natural state that we should embrace, not run from.
-It’s culturally labelled as a ‘bad thing’.
-And yes, in most situations calling something boring isn’t great.
+It’s culturally labelled as a ‘bad thing’ - calling something boring isn’t great.
 But according to researchers, letting your brain be bored can actually be really beneficial.

-Original thought Sandi Mann, in her book The Science of Boredom, says boredom can be the “catalyst for creativity” and we should harness it rather than avoid it.
+Original thought has never been more sought after since the launch of AI.
+Sandi Mann, in her book The Science of Boredom, says boredom can be the “catalyst for creativity” and we should harness it rather than avoid it.
 By allowing yourself time to mindless wander and meander through simple thoughts, you can spark creative and original thoughts.
 Every wondered why you always get the best ideas in the shower?
 Yep, this is why.

-Better decision-making Boredom also motivates us to make decisions.
-Professor Brian Little (University of Cambridge) explains “Boredom has evolutionary significance by creating the motivation for exploration”.
+Boredom also motivates us to make decisions.
+Professor Brian Little explains “Boredom has evolutionary significance by creating the motivation for exploration”.
 Being alone and bored also provides respite from constant noise and distractions from decision-making.
 This can make it the perfect environment to make important decisions in or come up with new ideas.

 Attention is a limited resource.
 Just as an overworked muscle grows weak, overworking your attention can wear it out.
 We’re constantly giving things our attention, even during down time.
 Yes, that includes scrolling - watching a TikTok requires attention.